cosmos/ibc/papers/2020-05/src/channels.md

 - Checks that the calling module owns the sending port
 - Checks that the packet metadata matches the channel & connection information
 - Checks that the timeout height specified has not already passed on the destination chain
-- Increments the send sequence counter associated with the channel
+- Increments the send sequence counter associated with the channel (in the case of ordered channels)
 - Stores a constant-size commitment to the packet data & packet timeout

 Note that the full packet is not stored in the state of the chain — merely a short hash-commitment to the data & timeout value.
 The packet data can be calculated from the transaction execution and possibly returned as log output which relayers can index.